Ph.D. Course in Drug Sciences (Corso di Dottorato di Ricerca in Scienze del Farmaco)

 The COLOTAN (Boosting Advanced Doctoral Training in Innovative Colon Targeting Drugs) network (https://colotan-etn.eu) is an EU-funded Marie Sklodowska-Curie Innovative Training Network that will recruit and train 13 PhD students across Europe in drug delivery, drug disposition and gastrointestinal (patho)physiology to improve targeting of oral drugs to the colon.
 The international network, comprising 10 countries, shapes an intersectoral consortium, from academia to innovative pharmaceutical companies, whose background ranges from drug delivery to chemistry, cell biology, microbiology and gastroenterology.

-One of the PhD project (ESR 13) will be supervised by the University of Parma (Department of Food and Drug, PhD in Drug Sciences).
+One of the PhD projects (ESR 13) will be supervised by the University of Parma (Department of Food and Drug, PhD in Drug Sciences).

 Further details on this project and information are available at: https://colotan-etn.eu